 As adults, ‘Badgers’ are critical of themselves, feel insecure and rely heavily on others to validate their self worth.
 They are rejection sensitive and look for signs that their partner, friend or family member is losing interest in them.
 They believe that no one could truly love them and will eventually leave them.

-Under relationship stress they waver between over-dependent clinging and angry rejection of their partner, close friend or family.
-They frequently believe they will be ignored or rejected unless they dramatically express their anxiety and anger to the other person.
-Sadly, their reactive over-dependence on others can lead to the very abandonment they fear.
+Under relationship stress they waver between over-dependent clinging, and angry rejection of their partner, close friend or family.
+They frequently believe they will be ignored or rejected unless they can get through to their loved one, and are vulnerable to dramatically expressing their anxiety and anger to the other person.
+Sadly, their reactivity can lead to the very abandonment they fear.
 Like Turtles, Badgers do not express their needs directly and lack the emotional self regulation and confidence to navigate relationship difficulties.

 Overcoming Relationship Distress From Inside-Out Image Issues